Blake Steep

-Blake Steep (born 28 April 2005) is an Australian professional rugby league footballer who plays as a forward and a forward for the Sydney Roosters in the National Rugby League.
+Blake Steep (born 28 April 2005) is an Australian professional rugby league footballer who plays as a forward for the Sydney Roosters in the National Rugby League.

 Career

 Steep was selected for the NSW U19's squad in 2024, playing Lock.

 In round 13 of the 2024 NRL season, Steep made his first grade debut against the North Queensland Cowboys at Allianz Stadium coming off the bench in a 18–16 loss.

 On 22 November 2024, Steep re-signed with the Sydney Roosters until the end of 2026.

 Steep played 22 games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 Steep played in the clubs elimination final loss against Cronulla.

 On 6 November, Steep re-signed with the Roosters until the end of 2028.